-The search for a last will and testament and other papers is one of the first steps to take after someone dies.
+The search for a last will and testament and other papers is one of the first steps to take after someone passes away.
 The will is generally needed to start the probate process.
-While the interested parties may be able to gain access to the decedent’s home and business, they may not be sure if they can access the decedent’s safe deposit box.
+Beneficiary forms are needed to get access to accounts.
+The list goes on and on.